FZJ-JSC/JUBE/docs/advanced.rst

 In the example above the expansion of the parameter ``i`` will lead to the creation of 10 workpackages of the step ``parallel_execution``.
-Due to the given argument ``procs="4"`` JUBE will start 4 worker processes which will distribute the execution of the workpackages among themselves.
+Due to the given argument ``procs="4"`` JUBE will start 4 worker processes which will distribute the execution of the workpackages among themselves. ``N`` within the JUBE script represents the number of computation iterations to simulate a computational workload at hand.
+Both, ``N`` and ``procs``, within this prototypical example can be alternated to study runtime, memory usage and load of CPUs.

 **Important hints:**